Edirom/SMuFL-Browser/README.md

 For working with the ANT tasks you need to have the above dependencies installed.
 Then, copy `build.properties` to `local.build.properties` and modify paths and version numbers according to your system and to match the desired SMuFL version and download location.

-All resulting files will be stored within the `build.dir` which defaults to `./build`.

 ### Target `charDecl`

 This will create a TEI file based on the template charDecl.xml.template with charDecl elements (one for each SMuFL range).
 This task relies on Saxon and XML Shell.

-### Target `otf2eps`

-This will create eps shapes from the Bravura font glyphs via FontForge.

-### Target `eps2png`
+### Target `otf2png`

-This will create png images from the eps shapes via ImageMagick.
+This will create png images from the Bravura font through a small program written by [Alexander Erhard](https://github.com/aerhard).

 ### Target `xar`